jimorc/jsdr/README.md

 ./bundle.sh
 go run .   # or go build .
 '''
-This will create the `bundled.go` file in the `.../internal/gosdrgui` directory and build or build and run the `go_sdr` app.
+This will create the `bundled.go` file in the `.../internal/gosdrgui` directory and build or build and run the `jsdr` app.

-If you add any images that will be loaded into the `go_sdr` app, then modify the `bundle.sh` file to append those images and then run the commands above.
+If you add any images that will be loaded into the `jsdr` app, then modify the `bundle.sh` file to append those images and then run the commands above.
 For an example of how to load these images into your go_sdr code, see `.../internal/gosdrgui/start_stop_toolbar_action.go`.